 Learn the symptoms and act accordingly, always keep on the case, not just once but year after year.

-From around the age of forty to fifty (at 40 for black men of Afro-Caribbean decent) consider an ANNUAL or BI-ANNUAL visit to your GP for:
+From around the age of forty to fifty (at 40 for black men of Afro-Caribbean ethnicity) consider regular ANNUAL or BI-ANNUAL visits (not just a one-off) to your GP for:-

 a: PSA BLOOD TEST

 A simple blood test for Prostate Specific Antigen.
 Important - many GP's will be unaware of the 2016 lowering of PSA levels that should trigger a referral to a hospital urologist.
 These are now reduced to PSA 2.5 and 3.0 (depending on patient's age and risk) so record and be vigilant over your personal PSA TEST result figures.

 b: The DREaded DRE

 A finger up the proverbial you-know-where, a.k.a.
 Digital Rectal Examination anytime after giving the PSA blood sample.
 The DRE bothers some men, but usually it is very quick and without discomfort.